terrypfp/aiaML_JN/README.md

 # aiaML_JN
-??The Jupyter notebook description the machine learning project
+## The Jupyter notebook description the machine learning project